 Introduction.

 Last week we had a brief introduction to the Collection Object Basics.
-We have learned how to add items to a Collection Object and the data item retrieval methods.
-We have used mixed data types as Collection Items in our examples and they were intended for demonstration purposes only.
+We have learned how to Add the items to a Collection Object and the data item retrieval methods.
+We have used mixed data types as Collection Items in our examples, and they were intended for demonstration purposes only.

-Normally, Collection Object Items will be one type of value or Object with their Properties.
+The Collection Object Items will have only one type of value or can have a collection of other Objects with their Properties.

-We have familiarized with the following Collection Object Methods earlier:
+We have familiarized ourselves with the following Collection Object Methods earlier:

 - Add – to add an Item to the Collection Object